Back to States List

 New York

-• The New York State Common Retirement Fund administers the NYLRS funds and discloses its proxy voting records on this website; 2023 voting records are published here.
+• The New York State CRF discloses its proxy voting records on this website; 2023 voting records are published here.

-• The NYSTRS board represents public school teachers and employees and consists of 10 members: 3 teacher members are elected from the membership, 1 NYSTRS retiree is elected by retired members, 2 school administrators are appointed by the state Commissioner of Education, 2 present or former school board members, experienced in the fields of finance and investment, are elected by the Board of Regents based on recommendations of the New York State School Boards Association, 1 present or former bank executive is elected by the Board of Regents, and the State Comptroller or a designee.
+• The NYSTRS board represents public school teachers and employees and consists of 10 members: 3 teacher members are elected from the membership; 1 NYSTRS retiree is elected by retired members; 2 school administrators are appointed by the state Commissioner of Education; 2 present or former school board members, experienced in the fields of finance and investment, are elected by the Board of Regents based on recommendations of the New York State School Boards Association; 1 present or former bank executive is elected by the Board of Regents; 1 member is either the State Comptroller or a designee.

 • The NYSTRS discloses its specific proxy voting records on this website.